Chart Color Schemes

 Strathfield - West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 35 projects likely impacting the region.
-Notable initiatives include Sydney Metro West, Strathfield Medium Density Housing Strategy, Strathfield Roads Capital Works 2024-25, and Hudson Park Driving Range Upgrade.
-The following list details projects most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects likely to impact the area.
+Key projects include Sydney Metro West, Strathfield Medium Density Housing Strategy, Strathfield Roads Capital Works 2024-25, and Hudson Park Driving Range Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.